mountainMath/cansim/cran-comments.md

 * fix a bug that would not properly add hierarchies when category names are repeated
 * Use system unzip if `getOption("unzip")` is set to enable unzip for files larger than 4GB on unix-like systems

+# Changes from version 0.3.6
+* Fix problem with UTF-8 encoding on solaris
+* move dbplyr dependence from Imports to Suggests